 There are many types of haemostatic agents available, each type working in a different way.
 Some of the more popular haemostatic agents are Celox and ChitoSAM.
 The granules are very high surface area flakes.
 When they come into contact with blood, they swell, gel and stick together to make a gel like clot.
 Unlike previous versions of clotting agents, the newer generations don’t create any heat.
 They work independently of the body’s normal clotting mechanism and can clot hypothermic and heparinised blood.

-To work, haemostatic agents (whether in powder, granular or gauze form) need to packed against the source of bleeding with enough pressure for three to five minutes – depending on the manufacturers recommendations, or until the bleeding stops.
+To work, haemostatic agents (whether in powder, granular or gauze form) need to be packed against the source of bleeding.
+This needs to be done with enough pressure for 3-5 minutes – depending on the manufacturer’s recommendations, or until the bleeding stops.
 Simply pouring haemostatic powder or granules into a wound is unlikely to create adequate pressure to stop the bleeding.
 Ideally, pooled blood should be removed (mopped out) before applying the haemostatic agent.

 If using a haemostatic impregnated gauze, this should be packed tightly into the wound using digital pressure, to push the haemostatic agent right to the source of bleeding.
 Once packed, palm pressure can be used for the amount of time specified by the manufacturer of that particular product.
 Once bleeding has been stopped, a dressing can be applied to hold everything in place for transport to hospital.
 Tucking the packaging of the haemostatic agent into the top layer of the dressing ensures that the receiving hospital knows which type of haemostatic agent has been used and makes them aware of how to deal with the agent.